Castolin Eutectic

 Castolin Eutectic was established in 1906 by Jean-Pierre Wasserman in Lausanne, Switzerland.

 He discovered a new method of low-temperature brazing of cast iron, which was a revolutionary process for the repair and wear-protection of metals.
 During the last decades fluxes, brazing alloys as well as coating and welding equipment and consumables have been developed and the company is present with its own subsidiaries in over 100 countries on all five continents.

-PARAGON PARTNERS
+Paragon partners

 Castolin Eutectic reinforced its position in 2020 with a new shareholder.

 Products

 The 4 principal product areas are: